Global Experience

 - GRO: https://www.nus.edu.sg/gro/global-programmes/summer-and-winter-programmes

-- SoC: https://www.comp.nus.edu.sg/programmes/ug/beyond/summerwinter/
+- SoC: https://www.comp.nus.edu.sg/programmes/ug/beyond/global/

-Guidelines for module mapping:
+Guidelines for course mapping:

-- After you are accepted for a particular programme AND prior to leaving for the programme (preferably 1 to 2 months prior), seek the approval for the respective module(s) you want to map back.
+- After you are accepted for a particular programme AND prior to leaving for the programme (preferably 1 to 2 months prior), seek the approval for the respective course(s) you want to map back.

 - Upon return, submit a copy of your transcript to SoC UG office (COM1-02-19) for credit transfer.